Rockypocky77/ChancifySATPrep/sat1.md

 A) NO CHANGE
 B) My neighbor, Dr. Chen, who teaches at the university, has won several awards.
 C) My neighbor Dr. Chen, who teaches at the university, has won several awards.
-D) My neighbor, Dr. Chen who teaches at the university has won several awards.
+D) My neighbor, Dr. Chen who teaches at the university, has won several awards.

 The jury have deliberated for two days without reaching a verdict.

 A) NO CHANGE
 B) has deliberated
 C) are deliberating
-D) were deliberating
+D) have been deliberating

 Evidence from multiple experiments suggest a link between diet and longevity.

 A) NO CHANGE
 B) suggests
 C) are suggesting
-D) have suggested
+D) have been suggesting

 Birds migrate seasonally.
 [5] Arctic terns travel about 44,000 miles annually.